CrowdStrike/foundry-tutorial-quickstart/blog.md

 ![foundry ui extensions create](images/foundry-ui-extensions-create.png)

 You might be asking, what is a Socket?
 Sockets are predefined locations within the Falcon console where your extension can be rendered.
 Selecting **Endpoint detection details** means that your app will be rendered on the `/activity-v2/detections` page in the Falcon console, as well as `/unified-detections` in Next-Gen SIEM.
-When a Falcon console user selects an endpoint's detection to see its details, your app will be displayed in this panel.
+When a Falcon console user selects an endpoint's detection to see its details, your app will be displayed in this panel alongside the existing detection details CrowdStrike already provides.

 You can use the `tree` command to see the directory structure and files in the project.